esraonal/laz-morphological-analyser-fst/README.md

 Didi Lazuri Nenapuna (Büyük Lazca Sözlük) by İsmail Bucaklişi, Hasan Uzunhasanoğlu, İrfan Aleksiva

-- Other resources: (used to create a corpus to test the analyser on) Documents written in Laz are provided by Ismail Bucaklisi
+- Other resources: (used to create a corpus to test the analyser on) Documents written in Laz are provided by Ismail Bucaklisi (since it is a private document, it is not published here, but to test the analyser, there is a small document containing a short tale in Pazar Laz and a glosed version of it as a png file taken from Ozturk & Pöchtrager (2011) grammar book)

 ### Results
 Coverage: